If we are wise . . .

 there are many loud voices, big ideas, and empty promises.
 One thing elevates all things in importance.
 Love uplifts and dignifies all it shines upon and through.

-penetrating and enlightening, spare and to the point, There Is a Light marries the transcendent and the practical in very personal and human ways.
+Encouraging and inspiring, penetrating and enlightening, spare and to the point, There Is a Light marries the transcendent and the practical in very personal and human ways.
 The wisdom found in this book is not wisdom in the abstract.
 It is wisdom in the commonplace and everyday.

 "Fresh, original, and authentic."
 With its clarity, immediacy, and illuminating stories, There Is a Light can open doors you never knew existed and present new thresholds to you.
 In those transporting moments, you need no interpreter.
 You see and you know for yourself.